 Our aims are to promote and encourage the public study of British Family history, genealogy, heraldry, and local history with particular reference to Essex and to promote the preservation, and accessibility of archival material.
 Donations which help with the work of the Society are always welcome and can be made by clicking below the red box at the top of any page on this site.
 All our staff are volunteers, we do not have any paid employees.

 ESFH News Page

-Our membership numbers continue to grow.
-We currently have over 1750 members mostly in the UK but our membership spreads worldwide as shown by the graph below which updates for new overseas members as they join.
-We invite you to join us by clicking on the red button below.
-You can become a member and instantly use all our membership facilities if you pay your membership fees on line by credit/debit card or by online Paypal account.
+We currently have nearly 1600 members mostly in the UK but our membership spreads worldwide as shown by the graph which updates for new overseas members as they join.
+We invite you to join us by clicking on the on the RED bar at the bottom this page on.
+You can become a member and instantly use all our membership facilities if you pay your membership fees on line using either a credit/debit card (payment will be taken via the Paypal website) or a Paypal account.

 Full details of our coverage of Parish records indexes are available by clicking on the Services button at the head of each page on the site and choosing Church Records List.
-You can also order searches of the National Wills index for England and Wales for wills which were proved from 1853 to 1943.
+From our shop you can also order searches of the National Wills index for England and Wales for wills which were proved from 1853 to 1943.

 The Picture Gallery on the right hand side of this page shows the changing face of Essex each time you log on to the site.
 If you cannot wait to see the next selection of pictures just update your screen using your F5 key.
 New pictures are added regularly.
 Members who are unsure of the location of any view should log in to the Essex Gazetteer in the Members Only area.

 Our Members Surname Interests are available to search on line.
 Go to the Membership tab on the black bar at the top of any page and select Surname Interests.
 Members are able to update their own interests on line through the Members Only Area.
 All visitors to this site can check the most recently added new or amended interests by scrolling to the bottom of the Picture Gallery on the right hand side of this page.